How do property auctions work?

 4. Instruct a solicitor

-Your conveyancer should prepare the legal pack and contracts before the auction.
+Your conveyancer or solicitor should prepare the legal pack and contracts before the auction.

 5. Set a guide price and reserve price

 The guide price is designed to lure buyers in and provides a general idea of what the house is worth.

 If you want to set a reserve price (the lowest price at which you're willing to sell), you'll need to get this to the auctioneer at least a few days before the auction.

 6. Go to the auction – or wait for the phone to ring

 If you're not attending, the auction house will call and tell you the outcome shortly after the auction's been held.